-Balances and transactions between the Company and its former subsidiary have been eliminated on consolidation and are not disclosed in this note.
-Details of the transactions between the Company and related parties not disclosed elsewhere in the Company's financial statements are disclosed below.
-Certain companies which have an officer and/or director or former officer and/or director in common and render services or are charged for certain services as follows:
+Certain companies which have an officer and/or director or former officer and/or director in common and render services or are charged for certain services are as follows:

-Nature of transactions Anglo-Celtic Exploration Ltd. Interest and consulting Strongbow Exploration Inc. Exploration and administration New Dimension Resources Ltd. Rent recovery Northair Silver Corp.
+Nature of transactions Anglo-Celtic Exploration Ltd. Interest and consulting Strongbow Exploration Inc. Exploration and administration New Dimension Resources Ltd. Administration Northair Silver Corp.
 Accounting and corporate services